Image courtesy of Nisachar

 Clot: I think fast advance has always been Shaper's weakness.
 It's also very, very popular.
 What fun is never getting to use all these fancy breakers? #SlotTheClot.
 Clone Chip isn't dedicated to anything in particular, so feel free to burn them on Clot if you don't see another specific use.
 Test Run gives you more room for recursion, but isn't ideal to use on Clot.

-Honestly, the biggest thing holding me back with this deck is myself.
+Honestly, the biggest thing holding me back with this deck is (still) myself.
 The problem is the sheer number of possibilities available in this deck, with the combination of Hayley triggers, Brahman bounces, Program spam, and variety of breakers.
 If you're faster at thinking through tactical play and better at keeping the corp on their heels, I would love to see you pilot this.
 As it stands, I am frankly an inept tester for this.
 But boy is it fun to play!